 - Wainui Reserve Track; a great little walk to do with the kids.
 Park in the Wainui Bush Park Reserve carpark on Wainui Road.
 You can walk to the beach from here.
 It’s also a great place to picnic.
 Or you can picnic at the top on the grass overlooking the ocean.

 - Kokomea Picnic Tree Track; we have created a little bush walk on our property down towards the cliff/ocean, to a huge old Puriri tree where you can have a picnic.
 You’ll walk through the field in front of the treehouse, then through native bush and down to the stream, past a waterfall and then to the Picnic tree.
-The walk will take you 10-15 mins to get there and it’s a moderate to difficult level with downhill/uphill sections.
-It’s absolutely beautiful so we definitely recommend giving it a go.
+The walk will take you 10-15 mins to get there and it’s a moderate to difficult level, easy on way down, more difficult on way up.
 If you want to do this then please bring some suitable walking shoes.

 - Soul Shoes, gorgeous, handmade leather shoes, bags belts and other accessories, if you’re sick of wearing those plastic jandals and want something that is made to last years not months, then pick up a pair of Soul Shoes leather jandals.
-Based at the Raglan Wharf.
+Located at Raglan Wharf.

 - Jet Collective, a collective of 5 different artists selling their paintings, jewelry, clothing and ceramics and so much more.
-Jet Collective, along with Zinnia and Kanuka (are our favourite places to buy gifts for family and friends.
+Jet Collective, along with Kanuka (below are our favourite places to buy gifts for family and friends.

 - Kanuka down Volcom Lane is a feast for the eyes with its huge collection of wonderful decorations for your home.

 - Raglan Surf Emporium stocks super cool surf brands, Volcom, Rusty, RVC and more.

 - Raglan Surf Co, for Hughes surfboards plus Rip Curl and Lee Jeans.